 How are interchange fees calculated?

-Though the interchange fee is 'paid' to the issuing bank, the rate is set by the card networks.
+Though the interchange fee is, ultimately, settled to the issuing bank, the rate is set by the card networks.
 The interchange fee is made up of a percentage of the transaction value plus a fixed fee.
-There is no standard rate.
+That means each transaction type has a unique interchange fee attached to it, so it's very hard to estimate interchange fees in advance.

 Instead, interchange fees vary by a range of criteria, including: